 - Make sure the ratchet on the reel is engaged

-- Ideally enrol in a Coast Guard bar crossing course
+- Ideally enroll in a Coast Guard bar crossing course

 - Do a crossing with an experienced skipper on board before you tackle it yourself